Climate-based cabbage planting guide for Canmore, Alberta

 Typical days to maturity 70–90

-Gardeners usually start indoors around April 24 and plant outdoors from about June 5.
+Cabbage is usually started indoors around April 24 and planted outdoors during the normal local window of June 5 to June 19.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage usually performs well in Canmore.
 The practical advantage is that gardeners have some flexibility in timing and variety choice.